Based on a true story.

 Producer, Ardees Rabang

-But beyond my professional interests, what draws me to ON THE ROOF are my personal experiences at home.
+But beyond my professional commitment, what draws me to ON THE ROOF are my personal experiences.

-Our family is currently dealing with the impacts of Alzheimer’s and Dementia.
-I bring my “producing” skills home to pull our extended family together to care for our immigrant grandparents and parents.
+Our family is dealing with the impact of Alzheimer’s and Dementia.
+I bring my “producing” skills to pulling our extended Filipino family together to care for our immigrant grandparents and parents.

 I’ve worked on some of the best-known and most successful movies of our time—the Star Wars prequels and other films.